 So don’t be afraid to put on your explorer hat and seek the mysterious and unfamiliar facets of your existence.
 Following your curiosity doesn’t take a massive effort but just the initiative to follow those tiny impulses of curiosity.
 Read that book, take that course, ask questions, have an open mind, and stay humble in your pursuit for knowledge.
 And, most importantly, see learning as a fun activity.

 There’s plenty of evidence to support the claim that curious people are the happiest on the planet.
 Not only do these wide-eyed folks end up having a lot more fun than others, but they also experience a number of other surprising benefits:

-- They’re hardly ever bored: A curious person’s mind is like a colorful mosaic with many beautiful colors and textures.
+3. They’re hardly ever bored: A curious person’s mind is like a colorful mosaic with many beautiful hues.
 If you’ve ever been around a curious person, you’ll notice that they have an almost child-like disposition, always on the lookout for the latest news and happenings.
 To them, life is like a thrilling ride that’s filled with a myriad of things that attract their attention, people to meet, things to learn, and new “toys” to play with.
 With their active imaginations, there’s hardly ever a dull moment in their life.